rkern/line_profiler/README.txt

 * I get negative line timings!
 What's going on?

-    This is a known bug on Windows.
-I'm working on it.
-If you see it anywhere else, let me know.
+    There was a bug in 1.0b1 on Windows that resulted in this.
+It should be fixed in 1.0b2.
+If you are still seeing negative numbers, please let me know.

 To Do